juristr/fabiangosebrink.github.io/_posts/2014-05-09-how-to-include-dotnet-highcharts-in-asp-net-mvc-with-viewmodels.md

 Highcharts are available on Codeplex: <a title="DotNet-Highcharts" href="https://dotnethighcharts.codeplex.com/" target="_blank">DotNet.HighCharts</a>

-I will not dive into this whole VIewModel thing.
+I will not dive into this whole ViewModel thing.
 This is something very common in ASP.net MVC and can also bee seen in the second blog I am working on: <a href="http://blog.noser.com/why-and-how-to-avoid-viewbag-and-viewdata-in-asp-net-mvc/" target="_blank">How to avoid ViewBag and ViewData</a>

 So, lets start: